sandeep-mz/blinkit-clone/README.md

 3. Push your project's code files to the repository.
 4. Enable GitHub Pages in your repository settings to publish your website.

-## License

-This project is licensed under the MIT License.
-For more information, please see the [LICENSE](LICENSE) file.

 ## Acknowledgments

 - Inspired by Blinkit, the hyper-fast delivery service.